expressions

 (!visual)

-and (visual == 0)
+and (visual == 0) the same

-as (visual =~ 'off')
+as (visual =~ 'off').

 - Integer to string: straightforward.